Steven Berkoff television 2000s-2

 The BBC series about the problems in a five star hotel.
 Berkoff is to testify against gangsters so is kept in the hotel under guard by the police.
 A hit-man comes after him.
 The writer is Tony Basgallop.
 Series 1 episode 8.
 Predictable but fun.

-A Channel 5 documentary with Berkoff the voice narrator.
+Alive: Back to the Andes, a Channel 5 documentary with Berkoff the voice narrator from 2006.
 The three part documentary recreates the journey of survivors after the Andes plane crash.

+It'sa Boy fro 2005.
 A cartoon film made by a Christian charity to tell the story of Jesus to schoolchildren.
-It was sent free to 26000 schools in Britain.
+It was sent free to 26,000 schools in the UK.
 The director is Julian Tewkesbury and screenplay is by Alexa Tewkesbury.
 The film is 30 minutes long and cost £200,000.
 The bible story is told by three birds (quails).
-Berkoff does the voice for King Herod.
-The advert says "Some quails only dream... others dare to believe".

 Happy the Man 2003 Berkoff provides the voice-over.
 Any other information is welcome.